tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-manga.md

 When you run it the second time,
 `maimocr` will ask you to select an area with Japanese text and try to OCR it.
 The resulting text will be saved to the system clipboard.
-Use it in combination with Yomichan Search to quickly lookup Japanese words in real-time.
+Use it in combination with [Yomichan Search](what-is-yomichan-search.html) to quickly lookup Japanese words in real-time.

-> To open Yomichan Search, open your Web Browser and press `Alt+Insert`.
-> [Yomichan](https://foosoft.net/projects/yomichan/) should be already installed.

 ### Keyboard shortcut